MSUSAzureAccelerators/Near-Real-Time-Fraud-and-Compliance-Analytics-Accelerator/README.md

 ![MSUS Solution Accelerator](./images/MSUS%20Solution%20Accelerator%20Banner%20Two_981.png)

 # Near Real-time Fraud and Compliance Analytics Accelerator
-The global fraud detection and prevention market was valued at USD 18.24 billion in 2020 and expected to reach USD 40.8 billion by 2026 and grove at a CAGR of 18.17% over the forecasted period (2021-2026).
+The global fraud detection and prevention market was valued at USD 18.24 billion in 2020 and is expected to reach USD 40.8 billion by 2026 and grow at a CAGR of 18.17% over the forecasted period (2021-2026).

-The key challenges faced by financial institutions with the evolving financial fraud and technology:
+Fraud detection challenges for financial institutions:
 * Extremely high false positives
 * Missing insights from unstructured data
 * Need for business user driven solutions